sedm0784/thereiclippedit/README.markdown

 replace your clipboard with the file's contents.
 A Growl notification pops up to inform you your clipboard is ready to SATE your PASTE-FURY.

+*(Windows does not include a method of creating watch folders as part of the operating system.
+It's possible to create a program that carries out this task, but one of the reasons I decided to write There, I Clipped It, was because I didn't want to have a dededicated program running 24/7 just to provide this functionality.
+As such, in order to copy the newly received clipboard contents, you must manually initiate the copy with a keyboard shortcut: Ctrl+Alt+C)*

 ### Squirting Your Computer's Clipboard to iOS

-You press a keyboard shortcut.
-(I'm using Command+Option+Ctrl+V).
+You press a keyboard shortcut.<sup>2</sup>.
 This invokes the There, I Clipped It Service, which runs a Python script which reads your clipboard and sends it to your iOS device as a push notification (via the [Pushover app](http://pushover.net/)).
 When your iOS device pings, you open the notification and tap on a link, which runs a script in the [Pythonista app](http://omz-software.com/pythonista/) which replaces your iOS clipboard with the copied text.

+<sup>2: I'm using Command+Option+Ctrl+V on OS X and Ctrl+Alt+V on Windows.</sup>

 ## Sounds Good; I Want It.